Did you know that many cryptocurrencies out there that actually claim to be sufficiently private are not as private as they say?

 However, there are more than 10 cryptocurrencies working on private and anonymous transactions but I have deliberately mentioned only a few of them in the aforementioned article.

 I have done so because I think as of today these are the only ones worth noticing.
-But you never know when a crypto, in this crazy cryptosphere, might come and join their ranks.
-And that exactly is why I will keep updating my picks.
+But you never know when a new crypto, in this crazy cryptosphere, might come and join their ranks.
+And that’s why exactly I will keep updating my picks.

 One of the cryptocurrencies that I personally like and have mentioned too in the above article is Zcoin, also known as XZC or Zerocoin.
 I know some of you might think that I am saying so because I am heavily invested in this coin but actually that’s not the reason.